 “With all the information swirling around it was good to get some perspective on what needs to be done.
 The DIAS Officer was patient, calm and listened to my frazzled issues then slowly peeled back the emotion to get to the point; that being what is best for the child and what can we do for the child.”

 We operate on a ‘first come, first served’ basis and usually contact people in the order in which they’ve contacted us (unless you need to speak to someone urgently).

-We try and get back to callers within a week, but when the service is busy it may be longer than this.
+If you need to speak to a DiAS Officer we’ll do our best to make sure that happens within a week, but when the service is busy it may be longer than this.
 We’ll try and give you an idea how long it’s likely to be before an Officer gets in touch and send you information to read in the meantime.
-Please bear in mind that all of the DIAS Officers work part-time, so they aren’t available every day.
+Please bear in mind that all of the DiAS Officers work part-time, so they aren’t available every day.

 - help you to feel confident and knowledgeable when you talk to professionals

 - develop new skills